What About Elderberries on the AIP?

 Recipes

-Since I don’t want to cause any confusion to newbies on the AIP, I refrain from posting elderberry recipes over in the AIP Recipe Collection Facebook Group, but I don’t want to leave y’all hangin’!
+Since I don’t want to cause any confusion to newbies on the AIP, I refrain from posting elderberry recipes over in the AIP Recipe Collection Facebook Group, but I will provide some right here!

-IF you find your body doesn’t react poorly to elderberries (see above), here are a few recipes you may want to try on your AIP journey.
+IF you find your body doesn’t react poorly to elderberries (be sure to read above), here are a few recipes you may want to try on your AIP journey.

 Elderberry Syrup (uses fresh elderberries – use honey NOT sugar for AIP)